carlisia/website/content/thoughts/The strategic case for building MCP servers.md

 ## Why now: core challenges of building servers for AI

 The emergence of MCP is a direct response to the pain points in modern AI development.
-If you build servers for AI systems, you likely face these challenges:
+If you build servers for AI systems, you likely face these challenges.
+More importantly, you'll encounter specific architectural decisions around each of these areas when implementing MCP servers:

 - **Integration Fragmentation:** Major AI frameworks require different server interfaces, forcing developers to create multiple implementations of the same functionality.
+	→ This drives integration architecture decisions about abstraction layers, code reuse patterns, and platform compatibility strategies.

-- **Context Delivery Chaos:** AI sistems often request irrelevant data or misuse server capabilities, leading to poor performance and wasted resources.
+- **Context Delivery Chaos:** [[AI system|AI systems]] often request irrelevant data or misuse server capabilities, leading to poor performance and wasted resources.
+	→ This requires context optimization decisions about data filtering, token management, and information scoping strategies.

 - **Tool Interface Drift:** Minor API changes can break dependent AI systems, creating brittle and hard-to-maintain integrations.
+	→ This necessitates API design decisions about versioning strategies, backward compatibility, and interface stability patterns.

 - **Security and Compliance Gaps:** The lack of standardized [[mcp consent|consent]] and audit mechanisms in custom server implementations creates significant compliance risks.
+	→ This demands security boundary decisions about access control, audit logging, and governance framework implementation.

 - **Deployment Complexity:** Managing server implementations across different AI environments requires custom integration work for each platform, increasing maintenance overhead.
+	→ This involves deployment architecture decisions about packaging, distribution, configuration management, and environment consistency.

 > [!Note]
 > MCP's introduction in late 2024 by Anthropic benefits from lessons learned from earlier AI integration attempts.
 Developers adopting it now can shape its evolution and establish best practices.